-This episode isn’t about forgiving and moving on, it’s about empowerment.
+This article isn’t about forgiving and moving on, it’s about empowerment.
 Once an affair happens, and you want to put the pieces back together, it doesn’t mean that one or both of you have to live life in shame forever.
 You’ll go through that at first, but then you need to hop into your power again.

-Good relationships are built on empowerment, determination, strong feelings towards each other, and rock-like support.
+Good relationships are built on empowerment, determination, strong feelings toward each other, and rock-like support.
 If you are an “infidelity survivor”, and you want it to work, then prove your worth, not your fear.
 Show your partner that ‘yeah, you are still hurting, but you want this to work dammit, so let’s make this happen.’

 Sometimes just the hard truth is what you need to move forward.
 “Yup, I screwed up.
 But I want to make things better now.
 Are you with me?”.
-Or, “Yes, you screwed up and I might still be angry with you, but let’s face this head on because I want it to work out.
-You are still building trust with me, but I need you to stand up be the rock for me, not cower down and hope you are forgiven every minute of every day.
+Or, “Yes, you screwed up and I might still be angry with you, but let’s face this head-on because I want it to work out.
+You are still building trust with me, but I need you to stand up and be the rock for me, not cower down and hope you are forgiven every minute of every day.
 This is not how I want my relationship to be.”

 When you both step into your power, things will start to shift.
 I know it’s hard!
-But remember there’s a point where the blaming, shaming, and guilt tripping have to stop, so that you can start something new.
+But remember there’s a point where the blaming, shaming, and guilt-tripping have to stop so that you can start something new.
 Otherwise, your foundation will be shaky all over again.